MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework.md

 Run the application and observe the behavior with runtime fix applied.
 Repeat the diagnostic and packaging steps as necessary.

 ### Check Package Support Frameworking running
 You can check whether your runtime fix is running.
-A way to do this is to open **Task Manager** and view your app.
+A way to do this is to open **Task Manager** and click **More details**.
+Find the app that the package support framework was applied to and expand the app detail to veiw more details.
+You should be able to view that the Package Support Framework is running.

 ### Use the Trace Fixup